yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 Docker registry, you should be able to run a CI/CD pipeline for creating a new Kubernetes cluster in another region.

-A complete deployment/restoration takes 1hours.
+A complete deployment/restoration takes 1 hour.

 ## Known constraints and roadmap